Phone numbers

 Family therapy can also be used to support people with eating disorders, and is often included within a treatment programme.
 It allows the person suffering with bulimia, as well as those who are closest to them, to better communicate, understand themselves and others, and put strategies in place for life going forward.

-If you would like to find out more about the treatment options available at Priory Group, please visit our eating disorder treatment page or get in contact using the details below.
+If you'd like to find out more about the treatment options available at Priory, please visit our eating disorder treatment page or get in contact using the details below.

 Blog reviewed by Dr Sonu Sharma (BSc (Hons), MBCHB, MRcPsych), Lead Consultant Psychiatrist at Priory Hospital Cheadle Royal